marcellussiegburg/call-alloy/README.md

 # `call-alloy` [![Haskell CI](https://github.com/marcellussiegburg/call-alloy/workflows/Haskell%20CI/badge.svg)](https://github.com/marcellussiegburg/call-alloy/actions?query=workflow%3A%22Haskell+CI%22+branch%3Amaster)

 This is a simple library to call [Alloy](http://alloytools.org) given a specification.
-This package includes a simple Java Library to make an API call to the Alloy Library.
+This package installs a simple Java Library to make an API call to the Alloy Library.
-Alloy is included (as JAR file) within this library as well.
+Alloy is installed (as JAR file) alongside this library as well.

 ## Requirements